Israeli PM Netanyahu 'cannot cling on to power much longer'

-Nazareth, Israel - The legal noose has tightened sharply around the neck of Israeli Prime Minister Benjamin Netanyahu as dramatic developments on two fronts last week have left him more exposed than ever.
+Nazareth, Israel - The legal noose has tightened sharply around the neck of Israeli Prime Minister Benjamin Netanyahu, as dramatic developments on two fronts last week have left him more exposed than ever.

 He is due to be questioned by police in two new corruption probes before he leaves for the United States on Thursday.
-The question is no longer whether Netanyahu will be forced out of office but how soon, analysts say.
+The question is no longer whether Netanyahu will be forced out of office, but how soon, analysts say.

 According to reports in Israeli media, senior figures in Netanyahu's Likud party have started calling him "a dead duck".